 WIFE] I can you!

 No!
 I can do on my own.
 The is on my house.
-Only I can the spell, The is on my house.
+I can lift the spell, The is on my house.
 [BAKER'S No, no, the is on our house.
-We must lift the together, The is on our house!
-Now tell me what am I to with?
-WIFE] Ugh, You don't The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold- The cow as as milk, The as red as blood, The hair as as corn, The as pure as gold...
-I wish to go to the Festival, But how am I ever to get to the The cow as as milk, The as red as blood, The hair as yellow as I know!
+We lift the spell together, The is on our house!
+Now tell me what am I to return [BAKER'S Ugh, You don't The cow as as milk, The as red as blood, The as yellow as corn, The slipper as as gold- The cow as as milk, The as red as blood, The hair as as corn, The slipper as as gold...
+I wish to go to the Festival, But how am I to get to the Festival?
+The cow as as milk, The as red as blood, The hair as as corn- I know!
 I'll Mother's grave, The at the willow tree, And her I just want to Go to the Festival...
-The slipper as as gold...
-The cow, the cape, The slipper as pure as WIFE] The hair-!
-[CINDERELLA & the woods, It's to go, It may be all In vain, know.
-Into the But so, I have to the journey.
-[CINDERELLA, & WIFE] the woods, The is straight, You it well, But who can & WIFE] Into the to lift the spell- Into the woods to visit MOM] Into the woods to the cow!
+The as pure as gold...
+The cow, the cape, The slipper as as gold- WIFE] The hair-!
+[CINDERELLA & the woods, It's to go, It may be all In vain, know. the woods- But so, I to take the journey.
+[CINDERELLA, & WIFE] the woods, The is straight, You it well, But who can [BAKER & Into the woods to the spell- Into the woods to visit [JACK'S Into the to sell the cow!

 To get the money!